Fellowships

 Selection as the Robert A. Belfer IAF in European Security is based on the following criteria:

 The selection process is highly competitive.
-The selection committee awards one to two fellowships each year.
-Strong preference is given to candidates who have never received a CFR fellowship.
+One to two fellowships are awarded each year.
+A strong preference is given to candidates who have never received a CFR fellowship and who have not lived and worked in Europe.

 How to Apply